What is collagenous colitis?

 How is collagenous colitis diagnosed?

 You may need to see a gastroenterologist.
-This is a healthcare provider with special training to treat problems with the digestive system.
+This healthcare provider has special training to treat problems with the digestive system.

-Your healthcare provider will ask you about your health history.
-He or she will also ask about your symptoms.
+Your healthcare provider will ask you about your health history and your symptoms.
 Your provider will give you an exam, including an exam of your abdomen.

 Your healthcare provider will rule out other causes of your diarrhea.
 These can include an infection or another inflammatory bowel disease.